gpdefine/launchpadmini_tool/README.md

 !
 All SAVES ARE IN C:\Users\[username]\AppData\Roaming\LaunchpadTool !

-I will create a video soon about program
+I will create a video soon about program.
+Also, I should add comments in code...